-Ford Maverick: Electric Vehicle Or Not?
-Unveiling The Truth
+Ford Maverick: Electric Vehicle Or Gas Guzzler?

 is ford maverick an electric vehicle